 - A new classroom data website (requires login), which will provide an opportunity for you to get familiar with any new teaching locations.
 Please note that this was a project already underway in response to faculty requests for easier-to-access data about classrooms, and so most of the information there is “pre-Covid”.
 However, the pictures will still give you a sense of the classroom size and the layout of the boards and technology, and we have added a link to a spreadsheet that contains updated information on each room, including its current Covid capacity (typically around 50% of normal) as well as any upgraded technology, such as built-in Lecture Capture.

-- Finally, the Center for Teaching Excellence (CTE) remains available to help you get your course ready for fall.
+- Finally, the Center for Teaching Excellence (CTE) remains available to help you get your course ready for the semester.
 In addition to their introductory Adaptable Blended Instruction (ABI) workshop (now a single 90-minute session), they’re also offering supplemental sessions on particular teaching questions and technologies.
 Log into MyBC to see the upcoming workshop schedule (if you don’t see any events, click “Sign In” in the upper right hand corner.)
 And if you haven’t yet, enroll yourself in the ABI Canvas course to get started.
 For more information, see the CTE's ABI Support page.

 - Rather than a “one size fits all” approach, Boston College’s Space Planning group, in consultation with our Environmental Health & Safety team, individually analyzed each classroom or teaching space to determine a safe number of students.
 After setting aside a “teaching zone” in the front of the classroom, we are testing different layouts to maximize the number of seats while maintaining appropriate physical distance between students, and between faculty and the first row of students.